-At some point you will need to have your car inspected to either verify the VIN or have one assigned.
-This can be done at the local DMV office or at designated California Highway Patrol offices.
+At some point you will need to have your car inspected to either verify the VIN or have on

 All of us knew it was a matter of time.
 As far back as the '70s, hot rodders and legislators were headed toward a collision course over hot rod titling and registration.
 Many of us knew it was coming while others choose to "temporally" ignore the subject.
 STREET RODDER will feature this month the first of several articles that will deal with hot rod registration in both broad and specific strokes.